-All MA students enter together via the 1-year program, and follow the same track for coursework in Year 1.
+All MA students enter together via the 1-year program, and follow the same track for coursework in fall and winter terms of Year 1.
 To complete the 1-year MA, students complete the Professional Development module and the Capstone Course (CUST 850) in May-June.
 Students wishing to continue for a 2-year Thesis/Project MA apply by the end of January.
 If accepted, they work on their proposal and (if needed) GREB over the summer, and have one year remaining to complete a thesis or project.
 See chart and guidelines below for more details.

 CUST 803 + one other 3.0 credit course, CUST 802